EthanMinton/megr2157-portfolio/docs/assignments/A03/index.md

 <img width="876" height="602" alt="image" src="https://github.com/user-attachments/assets/7a213b73-adb4-4112-924e-c9d861836585" />
 <img width="1821" height="832" alt="image" src="https://github.com/user-attachments/assets/24facb58-9689-43ee-8948-482512c736ef" />

-After rebuilding the beam and reconfiguring a new study, we obtained the results found below.
+After rebuilding the beam and reconfiguring a new study, we obtained the results shown below.
 Note that performing the simple calculation of our yield strength of 40,000 psi divided by the max stress of 7.732 e^+2, 773.2 psi.
-We obtain a  factor of safety around 51.7 or 52.
-An even greater value than previously found.
+We obtain a  factor of safety of around 51.7 or 52.
+This is even higher than previously reported.

 <img width="1917" height="966" alt="image" src="https://github.com/user-attachments/assets/97e0ecee-785b-45e6-aa75-87d99a214b63" />
 <img width="1915" height="981" alt="image" src="https://github.com/user-attachments/assets/27aa0cd8-84af-430f-8716-97e16315b7e0" />